dcooman/TidyData/README.md

 ###How to Use the Result Data set

-To persue additional anaylsys, the file should be opened with read.table("final.txt",header=TRUE).
+To persue additional analysys, the file should be opened with read.table("final.txt",header=TRUE).